 Generally, a case will only go to trial if the parties have been unable to settle their disputes informally or if the claim holder thinks that going to trial is in their best interest.
 Sometimes in an injury lawsuit, the injured individual wants others to know what has happened by going to trial so that future accidents can be avoided.

 Deciding Whether to Go to Court

 If you are unable or unwilling to settle, you need to decide whether you want to present your case in front of a judge or jury in court.
 Taking a case to trial is time-consuming and can be emotionally draining, depending on the type of injury.
-Victims should carefully consider these aspects before deciding to go to trial.
+Claim holders should carefully consider these aspects before deciding to go to trial.
 Your personal injury attorney can help you with this decision.

 Why Most Cases Do Not Go to Trial

 The specific reason that the case does not go to trial will vary depending on the facts and the people involved.
 There are a few common reasons, however, that many cases do not make it to trial.

 - The risk of a negative result.
 No matter how strong your case, there is always a risk of losing.
 If a party rejects a settlement offer and continues to court, they risk walking away with nothing at all.
 This risk can be intimidating for many injured individuals who often need the compensation to help with medical bills and lost wages.

 - Delayed compensation.
 Going to trial takes time.
 It can take years to get a case fully prepared to go to trial.
 Claim holders often cannot wait this long to receive compensation.
 They may take a settlement offer simply because it gives them faster payment to deal with everyday issues like paying utility bills.

 - The cost of litigation.
 Litigation costs can be very expensive, particularly for defendants.
 Plaintiffs who are not on a contingency fee basis must also deal with a potentially high cost of going to trial.